PopovEvgeniy/electricsectioncalculator/Readme.txt

 1.5: The small changes.
 1.5.0.1-1.5.0.8: The documentation has been updated.
 1.5.1: The source code was recompiled under Lazarus 4.0 RC1.
+1.5.2: The source code was recompiled under Lazarus 4.0 RC3.